jsingh2250/FibonacciNumberCalculator/README.md

-This command-line tool calculates the user-specified nth number in the Fibonacci Sequence.
+This is a command-line tool used to calculate the user-specified nth number in the Fibonacci Sequence.
 The user should specify the value of n as a command-line argument when they run the program.